 At your first meeting, you will complete a registration form, which also enables us to keep in touch with you about future meetings.
-You can request other types of information, including our popular Lymphoma matters magazine, on the same form.
+You can request other types of information, including our popular Lymphoma matters magazine.

 You can attend our support groups as often and for as long as you need - you aren't expected to come to every meeting and don't have to tell us if you won't be there.
 If you move on but then want to come back, perhaps because of a change to your lymphoma, that's fine, too.

 Macmillan Centre, Queen Alexandra Hospital, Cosham, Portsmouth PO6 3LY

 Go to Level B in the main hospital building and find the Macmillan Centre on your left, just before the entrance to the Haematology and Oncology Centre.
 There is a good map on the hospital's website showing directions within the building and there are also maps on the hospital site.

 The best car parks to use are the main car park and the north car park.
 A number plate recognition system is in operation at some car parks, so you'll need your car registration number with you, to enable payment at the machine before returning to your car.

 The parking charge for up to 2.5 hours is currently £3.00, and up to 3.5 hours for £4.30.

 A diagnosis of lymphoma can sometimes feel overwhelming and it can be helpful to reach out for support.
 We have many different services and ways in which we offer you support, whether you have lymphoma yourself or you know someone who has.
 Support groups are a place where you can meet other people affected by lymphoma, share your experiences and receive information in a mutually supportive environment.